TrigonaMinima/TrigonaMinima.github.io/_posts/2014-06-19-The-kernel-challenge-series:-Build-and-compile-latest-Linux-kernel-(task-2).md

 $ make menuconfig
 {% endhighlight %}

-Went to the general settings & selected the automatically update local version and then saved the file as '.config'.
+Went to the general settings & selected the automatically update local version and then saved the file as _.config_.
 You will have the file named the same in your kernel directory.
 Now run as root

 {% highlight sh %}
-$ make && make modules_install && make install
+# make && make modules_install && make install
 {% endhighlight %}

 This won't end anytime soon so go have a walk or something.
 I went for dinner, if you were wondering.
 I did this whole compiling process three times.
 The first time I didn't know how much time it will take so, I was watching it compile and install for 15-20 minutes (even after, I was warned by various blogs that it'll take time).
 I should have taken some inspiration from this xkcd comic [here][1].